arm61/pylj/docs/source/ideal-gas-law.md

 fig.tight_layout()
 ```

-The fitted $b - a / k_B T$ has the sign and size of the second virial coefficient of the potential itself, and comes out about a fifth above it: a two-parameter form fitted up to 100 particles, where the box is nearly full, is only a rough guide to the dilute limit.
+The fitted $b - a / k_B T$ has the sign and size of the second virial coefficient of the potential itself, and comes out about a fifth above it: a two-parameter form fitted up to 100 atoms, where the box is nearly full, is only a rough guide to the dilute limit.
 For hard discs of diameter $d$ the excluded area is $b = \pi d^2 / 2$, and the diameter that comes out is about $0.8\,\sigma$, where $\sigma$ is the separation at which the Lennard-Jones energy crosses zero.
 Part of the shortfall is that the repulsive wall is soft, so collisions at 273 K push inside $\sigma$; the rest is the crudeness of the fit.
 The attractive term is a small correction at every density here, as the positive second virial coefficient requires.
-The fit has recovered the size of the particle from the pressure alone, which is what van der Waals did from experiment in 1873.
+The fit has recovered the size of the atom from the pressure alone, which is what van der Waals did from experiment in 1873.